 - Fat of choice– I used butter but you could also use ghee or coconut oil for dairy-free.
 Also feel free to use expeller coconut oil.

 - Milk– Use whatever milk you choose.
-Heavy cream, sour cream, coconut milk or even unsweetened almond milk will all work.
+Heavy cream, sour cream, coconut milk or even unsweetened almond milk will all work, now to get that extra creamy look Order cream chargers wholesale online.

 - Dairy-Free– To make the cake dairy-free, use unsweetened almond or coconut milk for the sour cream and ghee or coconut oil for the butter.
 At this time I do not have a dairy-free vanilla frosting (it is on my list).